 If you don’t get pregnant during this phase, the corpus luteum will shrink and die into a tiny piece of scar tissue.
 Your progesterone levels will drop.
 The uterine lining will shed during your period.
 Then the entire cycle will repeat.

 A normal luteal phase can last anywhere from 11 to 17 days.
-In most women, the luteal phase lasts 12 to 14 days.
+In

 Your luteal phase is considered to be short if it lasts less than 10 days.
 In other words, you have a short luteal phase if you get your period 10 days or less after you ovulate.